DaveSamuels1998/Dave-Samuels-Blog/src/blog/2024-10-30-virtualization.md

 <br>
 <br>

-<p> 4.
-For this example I will not be using the easy install method.
-I also decided to fill in the password text field. </p>
+ 4. For this example I will not be using the easy install method.
+I also decided to fill in the password text field.

 <br>
 <br>